- Electrical Installation Condition Reports (EICR)

 One of our electricians will undertake a thorough inspection of your electrical system to the required regulations.

 Depending on the size of your property, EICR’s take from 1-4 hours.
-During the inspection, the whole electrical system is tested and visually checked.
+During the safety check, the whole electrical system is tested and visually checked.

 The Electrical System